FragLand/terracord/docs/README.md

 3. Restart your TShock server to load the plugin.

+:warning: Unfortunately, Terracord may not work with [Mono](https://www.mono-project.com/).
+This is due to Discord.Net not supporting Mono.

+### Support

 Feel free to [submit an issue](https://github.com/FragLand/terracord/issues/new) if you require assistance.
 You are also welcome to join our Discord server at https://discord.frag.land/.
 Any contributions are appreciated.